John McTernan (actor)

-Biography

 Early life

-A former sailor, McTernan started acting when he came to Australia from the United States in 1968.
-His thirty year-plus career in theatre, television and film began with training and then performing at the Ensemble Theatre in Sydney.
+A former sailor, McTernan emigrated to Australia from the United States in 1968.
+After graduating from university with an Economics degree, he began studying at Sydney's Ensemble Theatre.

+Career

 Theatre

 McTernan's first job was singing and dancing in cabaret shows.
 One of his earliest professional jobs was in a vocal comedy act with friend Timothy Bean, both writing and performing their material.
+He went on to work in theatre for seven years in Sydney, performing "everything from Godspell to Shakespeare".

-McTernan has appeared with all the major theatre companies.
-He has appeared in several productions at Ensemble Theatre including Lovers, The Comedians, Boy Meets Girl, 6 Rms Riv Vu, Sonny and Same Difference, and most recently Wrong Turn at Lungfish in 2008.
+He has appeared with all of Australia's major theatre companies.
+His Sydney Theatre Company credits include The Sunny South and The Caucasian Chalk Circle.
 His work at the Melbourne Theatre Company includes Born Yesterday, Twelfth Night, Into the Woods, Assassins, The Glass Menagerie, The Real Thing, Serious Money, High Society, Art, Take Me Out and Boy Gets Girl.
 Plays for Nimrod Theatre Company include Young Mo, Volpone, Inside the Island, The Orestia, Clouds, Romeo and Juliet, Henry IV and Comedy of Errors.
-He appeared in the following Sydney Theatre Company productions: The Sunny South, The Venetian Twins, The Caucasian Chalk Circle.
-Work for other theatre companies included Sanctuary, Oleanna, What Did We Do Wrong? among others.
+He has also appeared in several productions at Ensemble Theatre, including Lovers, The Comedians, Boy Meets Girl, 6 Rms Riv Vu, Sonny and Same Difference and more recently, Wrong Turn at Lungfish in 2008.

+In 2014, McTernan took over the lead role of Shelley Levine at the last minute in a Melbourne Theatre Company production of Glengarry Glen Ross, after Steve Bisley had to relinquish the role during the play's opening week, due to illness.

+McTernan is also well known for his work in musical theatre.
+He performed in a Harry M. Miller production of Grease at Melbourne's Metro Theatre, in 1972, just three months after its Broadway debut.
+In 1975, he took on the task of the narrator in Joseph and the Amazing Technicolor Dreamcoat, in a production that featured Mark Holden in the titular role of Joseph.
+In 1979, he appeared in two-act musical comedy The Venetian Twins, for the inaugural season of the Sydney Theatre Company, which premiered at the Sydney Opera House.
+The production went on to tour throughout 1981 to Canberra, Adelaide, Melbourne and Geelong.

+In 1986, McTernan played Benny Southstreet in an Adelaide Festival Centre production of Guys and Dolls, alongside Anthony Warlow, which was consistently met with standing ovations and rave reviews in Adelaide, Melbourne and Sydney.
+He reprised the role in a fundraiser concert spectacular at Melbourne Concert Hall in 1990, and then again for The Production Company in 2000.
+More recently, McTernan has appeared as Grandfather in a 2019 staging of Ragtime, once again for The Production Company.

-McTernan is also well known for his work in music theatre with major stage roles in Grease, Godspell, Guys and Dolls, Sunset Boulevard, The History of Australia, Joseph and the Amazing Technicolour Dreamcoat, Shout, Into the Woods, and Assassins.
-Also for The Production Company in Melbourne: She Loves Me, Gypsy and How to Succeed in Business Without Really Trying.
+McTernan's other musical credits include Godspell, Sunset Boulevard, The History of Australia, Shout, Into the Woods, and Assassins, She Loves Me, Gypsy and How to Succeed in Business Without Really Trying.

-Film and TV roles
+Film and television

-His work in film includes: The Brown Out Murders, the ABC feature Fuzzy, The Understudy and Evil Never Dies.